 This configuration will result in the following:

-- Admin user “kermit” with the provided password and first name will be created.
+- Admin user “demo” with the provided password and first name will be created.

 - Default filter with the name “All tasks” will be created for Tasklist.